Profanity Revisited

 On a more personal note—given our society's accelerating decent into public vulgarity, I believe that it was only a matter of time before we ended up with a president who uses such language in public and in on-the-record meetings.
 A culture marinating in public potty language cannot expect to produce political leaders who are dignified in their speech.
 So if we don't want more of the same, we need to clean up our language.
 We, the citizens, need to watch our own words; we need to stop giving our patronage to movies, books, TV shows, comedy shows, and other forms of entertainment overflowing with gratuitous profanity; and we need to tell our politicians that they will lose our votes if they fail to represent us with class and decorum when they open their mouths.

-China's new stealth jet just entered service
+China's new stealth jet just entered servic

 Little known fact — my first novel, Red Cell, was originally named Assassin's Mace.
 The title stuck through the publishing process far enough that Simon & Schuster even had a version of the cover with that title.
 But the marketing department changed it at the last minute because someone got worried that readers might mistake it for a Game of Thrones-esque fantasy book.
 I really don't know that could happen with a Blackhawk helicopter on the cover, but I'm not a marketer; and marketing departments tend to get their way on this sort of thing.